-While we do accept foundation programmes please be aware that they are designed for applicants who have not been able to take the correct level of qualification in their home country.
-Therefore, we do not consider applicants who are taking a foundation programme and have previously completed A-levels or equivalent qualifications that do not meet our entry grade requirements, except in exceptional circumstances.
+While we do accept foundation programmes please be aware that they are designed for applicants who have not been able to take the correct level of qualification in their home

 2.8.
 English Language requirements for non-native speakers

 All applicants are required to demonstrate that they have sufficient ability to understand and express themselves in both spoken and written English in order to benefit fully from their degree course.